Eliminating cervical cancer in Canada

 Key takeaways

-In 2007, some provinces introduced the publicly funded HPV vaccination programs for girls and, by 2017, all provinces and territories had publicly funded HPV vaccination programs for girls and boys.2 These programs provide an effective and equitable means to reach young people and are foundational to preventing cervical cancer, but coverage, eligibility and access vary significantly across the country.
-For instance, many people who would benefit from HPV vaccination do not qualify for publicly funded programs and face a financial barrier of spending hundreds of dollars out-of-pocket.
-At minimum, the publicly funded HPV vaccine should be available to anyone who was previously eligible for it but did not receive it (once eligible, always eligible).
+HPV vaccines have been available in Canada since 2007 and, as of 2017, all provinces and territories offer gender-neutral publicly funded HPV vaccination programs.(5) These programs provide an effective and equitable means to reach young people and are foundational to preventing cervical cancer, but coverage, eligibility and access vary significantly across the country.
+For instance, many people who would benefit from HPV vaccination do not qualify for publicly funded programs and face a financial barrier of spending hundreds of dollars out-of-pocket for the vaccine.
 Explore the specific actions needed for Canada to continue to improve and expand HPV vaccination.

 [We should be] extending the vaccination eligibility and coverage [to] get a wider population vaccinated—hopefully free of charge if that’s possible.
-It is a very expensive vaccination when you’re outside of the school-based program.
+It is a very expensive vaccination when you’re outside of the school-based program."

 Centering equity and reconciliation

-Equity-denied individuals—including those who identify as 2SLGBTQIA+, those who identify as visible minorities, those who live in rural and remote locations, and those who are from lower-income neighbourhoods—may experience specific, distinct and intersectional barriers to accessing HPV vaccines.9,10 Identifying and addressing these inequities and barriers is a central focus of the Action Plan, which also calls for the implementation of Peoples-specific actions related to HPV vaccination and cervical cancer prevention and care for First Nations, Inuit and Métis.
+Equity-denied individuals—including those who identify as 2SLGBTQIA+, those who identify as visible minorities, those who live in rural and remote locations, and those who are from lower-income neighbourhoods—may experience specific, distinct and intersectional barriers to accessing HPV vaccines.(9,10) Identifying and addressing these inequities and barriers is a central focus of the Action Plan, which also calls for the implementation of Peoples-specific actions related to HPV vaccination and cervical cancer prevention and care for First Nations, Inuit and Métis.

 These actions must be embedded into any work on improving HPV vaccination rates across Canada and done in collaboration with First Nations, Inuit and Métis partners.
-The Urban Public Health Network (UPHN) is centering equity and reconciliation in its collaborative work with partners across Canada to increase HPV vaccine uptake among equity-denied populations, including First Nations, Inuit and Métis communities.
+The Urban Public Health Network is centering equity and reconciliation in its collaborative work with partners across Canada to increase HPV vaccine uptake among equity-denied populations, including First Nations, Inuit and Métis communities.

 Hear from Dr. Angeline Letendre, Vice President and Research Chair, Canadian Indigenous Nurses Association, about the importance of this priority.